01. Augmented Reality Technologies

 TECH NOTE 08: About the Virtual World Ataraxia

 What might a full immersion, player created virtual world look like?
 First, some definitions.
 By “full immersion”, I mean that players could inhabit proxies within such a world, and experience that world as indistinguishable from physical reality, if such realism was desired.
-By “player created,” I mean that players create and shape that world how they want, with a
+By “player created,” I mean that players create and shape that world how they want, with a large degree of freedom.
+Ataraxia is my attempt to imagine such a world.

 Player Created Virtual Worlds are Going to be HUGE: